Swarnavahini

 It is available via satellite on Dialog TV (channel 7) and Dish TV (channel 2516).
 It is also available on Lanka Broadband Networks cable TV and PEO TV IPTV (channel 6).

+History

+Swarnavahini aired its first news bulletin Live at 8 on 7 July 2000.
 The popular news reading program Mul Pituwa presented by journalist Bandula Padmakumara successfully aired its 1000th program on 30 March 2006.
+In 2009, the channel increased its roster of talent shows.

+In 2019, EAP Broadcasting Company's parent company, EAP Holdings, was acquired by Lyca Group.
+EAP Broadcasting Company is a subsidiary of Ben Holdings along with Lyca Productions.